aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/300-structure.md

 ![](./structure.png)

-* .env - The python virtual envirnment information discussed in the previous section.
+* .env - The python virtual environment information discussed in the previous section.
 * cdkworkshop — A Python module directory.
   * cdkworkshop.egg-info - Folder that contains build information relevant for the packaging on the project
   * cdkworkshop_stack.py—A custom CDK stack construct for use in your CDK application.